 The Sennheiser PCV 05 (Amazon.com) comes highly-recommended by those who use it.

 Self explanatory 😛 If you’re looking for a standalone mic to attach to a pair of headphones, I have personally used the Zalman ZM-MIC1 (Amazon.com), and it’s commendable.
-Right now, I’m using a $1 microphone that I purchased off of eBay.
-I am testing the Massdrop Minimic as a potential replacement.
+The cord is very long, though, so watch out – you’ll probably want to bundle it up.
+Right now, I’m using the MassDrop Minimic, a product that is similar to the ModMic by Antlion Audio (Amazon.com).
+Before all of these fancy toys, I was using a $1 microphone that I purchased off of eBay.

 Xbox One Setup

 I bought my Xbox One on December 1, 2014 so that I could play Destiny with friends.

 The Xbox One Stereo Headset Adapter (MSRP $24.99, Amazon.com) is available as a standalone accessory, but also comes bundled with the Xbox One Stereo Headset (MSRP $59.99, Amazon.com).
 If you have an older Xbox One controller (one without a 3.5mm stereo headset jack), the Xbox One Stereo Headset Adapter is a must-have.

 I’ve been a long-time user of Logitech products, starting with the Logitech MX500.
 Though the Logitech G502 Proteus Core (Discontinued, Amazon.com) has been replaced by the Logitech G502 Proteus Spectrum (MSRP $79.99, Amazon.com), the only difference between the two mice is that the lighting on the Proteus Spectrum can be configured to any color you like.
 The Logitech G502 features a Pixart PMW3366 sensor, widely-considered the gold standard.

 Mousing Surface: Logitech G440 Hard Gaming Mouse Pad